The most expensive hotel suites in London

 Crescent Pavilion Penthouse at The Berkeley: £21,600

 For a hotel that has been a London institution for over a century, the Crescent Pavilion Penthouse at The Berkeley is breathtakingly modern thanks to a complete refit by interior designer André Fu.
-Housed within a glass pavilion whose doors slide back for an immersive indoor-outdoor experience, the 220sqm suite features two living rooms, a bar and a dining area for eight in earthy tones of sage and stone with accents of bronze, silver and gold.
+Housed within a glass pavilion whose doors slide back for an immersive indoor-outdoor experience, the 220 square metres suite features two living rooms, a bar and a dining area for eight in earthy tones of sage and stone with accents of bronze, silver and gold.
 The terrace is wrap-around, meaning that guests can choose between Belgravia or Hyde Park views.

 The Apartment at The Connaught: £20,400